Engee documentation

 2.909297

-The result coincides with what we calculated at the beginning of the example.
+The result is the same as what we calculated at the beginning of the example.

 Conclusion

-We generated code for a very simple function in Julia, compiled and executed it in Engee, we could have also put it in the C Function block to simplify semi-natural testing.
+We generated the code for a very simple function on Julia, compiled and executed it in Engee, or we could have put it in a block.
+C Function to simplify semi-natural tests.

-It is worth noting that not all code is easily translated to C code by this method, often the translation procedure will need to be significantly modified to allow the code to accept matrices as input.
-But this is a way to generate a fairly large subclass of algorithms useful in a semi-natural modelling scenario.
+It is worth noting that not every code is easily translated into C code by this method, often the translation procedure will need to be significantly changed so that it allows the code to accept matrices as input.
+But this way it is possible to generate a fairly large subclass of algorithms that are useful in a semi-natural simulation scenario.